 Specify the reference you want your customers to include on their payment to you, which might be their specific invoice number.
 Make sure you include the payment methods you accept (i.e. your business bank account details and/or how customers can pay via credit card).
 Also, mention on the invoice your payment terms and due date.

 A smart-looking invoice – featuring all the correct information – helps your company appear legitimate and professional to its customers.
-The good news is that with an eligible account1, you don’t have to pay anything more to achieve that extra credibility.

 The information in this article is general in nature and does not take your objectives, financial situation or needs into account.
 Consider its appropriateness to these factors; and we recommend you seek independent professional advice about your specific circumstances before making any decisions.